ryatoa/panther-docs/panther/sending-events/aws.md

   - [`events/guardduty1.json`](https://github.com/OpenAnswers/panther-aws-events/blob/master/events/guardduty1.json){:target="_blank"}
   - [`events/guardduty2.json`](https://github.com/OpenAnswers/panther-aws-events/blob/master/events/guardduty2.json){:target="_blank"}

 Sample events can sometimes be found in the AWS documentation, or can be output to the console / CloudWatch Logs.
-The function will automatically output the event json when the processing code causes an exception, or a handler is not available for that particular type of event.
+The function will automatically output the event JSON when the processing code causes an exception, or a handler is not available for that particular type of event.

 ## Checking the logs in AWS